Chart Color Schemes

 Wallacia has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are expected to impact the area.
-Notable projects include Badgerys Creek Fire Station, Luddenham Resource Recovery Facility, Luddenham Village Revitalisation Plan (Interim Strategy), and M12 Motorway.
-The following list details those projects likely to be most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified three projects that are expected to have an impact on this particular area.
+Notable projects include Badgerys Creek Fire Station, Luddenham Resource Recovery Facility, Luddenham Village Revitalisation Plan (Interim Strategy), and M12 Motorway, with the following list providing more details about those most relevant.

 Professional plan users can use the search below to filter and access additional projects.